rsvinicius/antifraud-system/Readme.md

 #### Transaction Validation

 This Anti-fraud System consists of the following validations:
-- Heuristics rules that prevents fraudsters from illegally transferring money from an account by transaction amount limits.
+- Heuristics rules that prevents fraudsters from illegally transferring money from an account.
-- Card number and Ip Address (IPv4) block list
+- Card number and Ip Address (IPv4) block list.
 - Rule-based system (correlation):
     - A transaction containing a card number is `PROHIBITED` if:
         - There are transactions from more than 2 regions of the world other than the region of the transaction that is being verified in the last hour in the transaction history;